giovannisetaro/DSWProject_CropIdentification/README.md

 In addition to the deep learning model, we implemented a classical machine learning pipeline using XGBoost to classify pixels individually based on their temporal and spectral profiles.

-We use a flattened pixel-wise data.
+We use a flattened pixel-wise data from the shape (B, T, C, H, W) into a 2D pixel-wise format (B·H·W, T·C).
 Each input vector represents the spectral evolution of a pixel over time.

 ### Training:
  is optimized using GridSearchCV over a parameter grid of n_estimators ([100, 200]) and learning_rate ([0.01, 0.1]).